x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/recipients/mailbox-custom-attributes.md

 The custom attributes available to Exchange Server are labeled in Active Directory as **ms-Exch-Extension-Attribute1** through **ms-Exch-Extension-Attribute15**.
 In the Exchange Management Shell, the corresponding parameters are _CustomAttribute1_ through _CustomAttribute15_.
 These attributes aren't used by any Exchange components.
 They can be used to store Active Directory data without having to extend the Active Directory schema.

+We have also added ms-Exch-Extension-Attribute-16 to 45.
+Those are not exposed to various CMDlets and Exchange management UI, because they were added for future use.
+As such, we cannot recommend that you use non-Exchange tools to edit their values because we might use those attributes in the future for various Exchange features.

 ## Advantages of custom attributes
 <a name="AO"> </a>